LoopKit/looptips/docs/settings/settings.md

 * Basal rates should keep your blood glucose steady in the absence of other influences (such as food, medications, etc).
 * Boluses should return your blood glucose to target after a meal.
-* Insulin Sensitivity Factor (ISF) should be the amount one unit of insulin drops your blood glucose without other influences.
+* Insulin Sensitivity Factor (ISF) is the amount one unit of insulin drops your blood glucose without other influences.
 * Carb Ratio (CR) is the meal entry in grams that requires one unit of insulin to cover

 !!! tip "Basal, ISF and CR"